 It’s an important question for entrepreneurs, and I can see why it can also be a frustrating one.
 There’s no science to what gets a VC excited about one startup vs. another.
 Some startups are able to raise a big round early on, while others have to slog it out even when the metrics look great.
 Why is this not more predictable?

 One of the primary reasons fundraising is not predictable at the Series A stage is because the early stage investment decision is contingent more on the thesis and qualitative factors around the company/market than the metrics.
 Metrics can certainly make the investment case stronger, but at the earliest stages, they’re not the deciding factor.
 It is the investment thesis, and how a startup maps to that, around which the decision revolves.

-With that in mind, below I outline the qualitative factors I look for in a Series A stage SaaS startup, beyond that first step of feeling excited about backing the founders.
+With that in mind, below I outline the qualitative factors I look for in a Series A stage B2B startup, beyond that first step of feeling excited about backing the founders.
 Hopefully, these will serve as food for thought for founders looking to raise a Series A:

 #1: Why now?
 To me, this is the most important question to answer in any investment thesis.
 Market timing is everything.
 Why should this idea succeed in a big way now?
 What macro trends are coming together to make it happen right now?
 For example:

 - We’re fortunate to be involved with a SaaS startup called Gainsight that offers a comprehensive solution for customer success management.
 Prior to the advent of SaaS and the X-as-a-Service model, there was no need for a customer success solution.
 The market opportunity for Gainsight came to be because X-as-a-Service has become the preferred business model across the tech sector.

 #2: Product category.
 Similar sized companies with similar margins can get a widely different valuation multiple.
 Often, the reason for the difference lies in the product category they play in.
 Some product categories offer more opportunity to build a stronger, faster growing and more valuable business over time.
 I think about the following questions here: